 Blood orange juice is the most wonderful colour of dark pink.
 Funnily enough, the juice doesn’t actually colour the cake pink, but if you use it for the glaze, it definitely does!
 Sometimes, the rosy hue of the syrup and flecks of orange rind are sometimes just visible when the cake is sliced – but it depends on the strength of the colour to begin with.
 On other occasions, the blood oranges keep themselves a secret!

 Of course, this cake is absolutely delicious made with ordinary oranges as well.
 Although I hesitate to call any orange ordinary.
-Ever really look at the segments?
+I mean, seriously, did you ever really look at the individual segments up close?
 Oranges are little miracles of engineering.

 How to Make Blood Orange Pound Cake

 Blood Orange Pound Cake takes very little time to put together.
 Just cream 1 cup of butter and 1¾ cups sugar in an electric mixer.

 Add 4 beaten eggs and ¼ cup of orange zest.
 Then sift together 3 cups flour, ½ teaspoon each baking powder, baking soda and salt in one bowl.
 In another bowl combine ¼ cup of orange juice, ¾ cup buttermilk and 1 teaspoon vanilla.
 Add these two mixtures alternately to the butter, sugar and egg batter in the electric mixer, beginning and ending with the flour mixture.

 Put the mixture into prepared pans and bake for 45 minutes to an hour.

 While the cakes are baking, make a syrup from ½ cup orange juice and ¼ cup sugar.